John Peter DeLancey

 Related family or prominent figures

+Following his service in the war, DeLancey was certain that he would be hung for his loyalty to the British.
+However, he was soon informed that he would not be punished.
+He returned to Mamaroneck to reclaim his land and soon became further involved in the community.
 As an engaged community member, DeLancey played a significant role in local politics.
 He served as Town Supervisor, worked closely with the Town Board, and was involved in various initiatives to help restore Mamaroneck after the war.
 His dedication to community well-being extended to education; he served as a School Trustee and actively promoted local educational efforts.
 DeLancey continued to live in his family home until he died in 1828.

+DeLancey had many enslaved workers that were not mentioned in census data.
+According to local historians, this absence of data may be the result of a tax loophole.
+However, data exists on one person, Simon, due to the extensive documentation on his escape.
 On September 7, 1796, John Peter DeLancey purchased 25-year-old Simon Woodbeck (Sime) from Abraham Van Alen of Kinderhook, NY, for a life of enslavement.
 Eight months later, Simon escaped but was captured and returned.
 In 1809, Simon fled again, likely due to being one of the few remaining enslaved people in Mamaroneck, as most purchased after 1803 were freed.

 Historians believe Simon’s sentence of lifelong enslavement motivated his escapes, especially as others gained freedom under New York’s gradual abolition law.
 Based on the 1799 law, Simon wouldn’t be freed until 1827 at age 56.
 Because Simon would be over 50, Delancey would be required to pay a $200 bond to the municipalities to secure Simon’s freedom.
 This law was introduced by several towns during this time to fund welfare programs for the formerly enslaved individuals (who were assumed to be incapable of earning an income) to avoid a reliance on taxpayer dollars.